pgeeh/first-to-react/src/pages/BuildingonReact/LayoutFrameworks/LayoutFrameworks.md

 Two of these libraries are mentioned below, but there are many more.

-__[Bootstrap](https://getbootstrap.com/)__ is one of the most widely used front-end toolkits for advanced UI components, styling, and layout.
-React wrappers such as [reactstrap](https://reactstrap.github.io/) and [react-bootstrap](https://react-bootstrap.github.io/) make it easy to add these pre-built components and layouts to a REact application.
+__[Bootstrap](https://getbootstrap.com/)__ is one of the most widely used front-end toolkits for pre-built UI components, styling, and layout.
+React wrappers such as [reactstrap](https://reactstrap.github.io/) and [react-bootstrap](https://react-bootstrap.github.io/) make it easy to add these pre-built components and layouts to a React application.

 __[Material-UI](https://material-ui.com/)__ is a React-specific library providing pre-built UI components, layouts, and theme management.